biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/math/min.ahk' class='text-muted'>source</a>

-Computes the minimum value of array.
+Computes the minimum value of `array`.
 If array is empty or falsey, `""` is returned.

 #### Arguments